herrmoody/c4lmetrics/new-metrics.md

 I use EZProxy logs for data, but another authentication system would work equally well.
 The implementation and use of the concepts is of more importance than the code used to determine the metrics.

+Other *Code4Lib Journal* articles that may interest readers are Qing Zou's [A Novel Open Source Approach to Monitor EZproxy Users’ Activities](https://journal.code4lib.org/articles/10589) (Zou 2015) and Andy Meyer's [Using R and the Tidyverse to Generate Library Usage Reports](https://journal.code4lib.org/articles/13282) (Meyer 2018).

 # The data

 ## What data to use?